pinballsp/DMDMK66/128x32 firmware/README.md

 <br>
 <b>SLEIC-INDER</b>
 <ul><li>Added SLEIC and INDER spanish manufacturers.
 100% tested.
 Automatic detection: the user does not need to configure the pinball manufacturer, the firmware detects it automatically.
 Automatic synchronization, avoids the loss of horizontal synchronism (lateral displacements of the image).
-For each of these manufacturers there is a different firmware file, unzip and update with the binary dmdmk66.bin</Li></ul>
+For each one of these manufacturers there is a different firmware file, unzip and update with the binary dmdmk66.bin</Li></ul>

 <b>v1.84 Final version Firmware, new features</b>
 <ul><li>Added SPIKE pinball.
 100% tested.
 Automatic detection: the user does not need to configure the pinball manufacturer, the firmware detects it automatically.
 Automatic synchronization, avoids the loss of horizontal synchronism (lateral displacements of the image).</Li></ul>